emojicode/emojicode.github.io/src/reference/generics.md

 🍉
 ```

-## Generic Methods
+## Generic Methods and Intializers

-It’s also possible to define a generic method.
-A generic method is a method
+It’s also possible to define a generic method, class method or intializer.
+A
+generic procedure is a method, class method or intializer that takes generic
-that takes generic arguments which then can be used as argument types, as return
+arguments which then can be used as argument types, as return types or as types
-types or as types in the method body.
+in the method body.

 A good example from the standard library is 🍨’s 🐰 method.
 It is defined like
 this: